Appearance

 - Ingestion process will begin only for files with the expected naming convention

-- Accepted gap type names are either diagnosis_gaps or care_gaps
+- Accepted data types are either diagnosis_gaps or care_insights

 - The file name will include only lowercase letters, no spaces